Single-entry vs. double-entry bookkeeping: Which is best for your startup?

 What is single-entry bookkeeping?

-Single-entry bookkeeping systems only track revenues and expenses—they do not monitor assets, liabilities, or owners’ equity.
-Without tracking assets, liabilities, and equity, you cannot generate the proper financial statements (P&L or income statement, balance sheet, and cash flow statement) which startup investors require.
+Without tracking assets, liabilities, and equity, you cannot generate the proper financial statements (P&L or income statement, balance sheet, and cash flow statement, which startup investors require.

-With single-entry bookkeeping, you record each transaction once in your accounting log.
 You record the base essentials—date, description, and amount of each transaction—and keep a running total of your balance.
 The transaction amount will either be a positive value (reflecting income) or a negative value (reflecting expenses).
-Even if your log has separate columns for revenue and expenses, you only record each transaction once in the relevant column.

 Below is an example of a single-entry bookkeeping system:

 In this example, the business receives bills from vendors for the purchases they have made and records these expenses by simply decreasing the cash balance in their books.
-These transactions are only verified or reconciled when the business receives a bank statement.

-Single-entry bookkeeping offers a simple way to keep track of cash payments: You can quickly set up a single-entry bookkeeping journal ledger in a simple spreadsheet or even on paper.
-However, it’s important to note that this method has significant limitations.
-Because single-entry accounting just records inflows and outflows of cash, it only supports cash basis accounting and not accrual accounting.
+The single-entry method offers a simple way to keep track of cash payments: You can quickly set up a single-entry bookkeeping journal ledger in a simple spreadsheet or even on paper.

 • Cash accounting books revenue and expenses when cash changes hands, whereas accrual accounting recognizes revenue and expenses when the associated goods or services are delivered.